 Single tree selection creates relatively small breaks in the forest canopy and therefore also favors shade tolerant tree species.
 Deer browse can prevent the regrowth of more palatable species and can lead to long-term losses in plant biodiversity.
-This system is not a viable option in areas with high deer populations and leads to uneven-aged stands.
+This system is not a viable option in areas with high deer populations.

 A group selection/patch clear-cutting regime creates larger openings in the forest canopy which encourages a greater diversity of regenerating species when patches are large enough to let shade intolerant species compete.
-Leads to un-even aged stands.